gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

-configuration meta  details for catalog.
+Retrieve configuration meta details for the catalog.

 *Returned Response:*